Public Missiles Lunar Express

 Manufacturer: Public Missiles

 As an aside, I get tired o' all t' kits lookin' basically t' same.
-Aye aye!
 T' standard 3FNC (three fins and nose cone) look gets old pretty quickly.
+P.M.L.
+Avast, me proud beauty! did a nice job o' producin' an interestin' kit with appealin' aesthetics.
 Arrr!
-P.M.L. did a nice job o' producin' an interestin' kit with appealin' aesthetics.
-Avast, me proud beauty!
-Now, we'll see if it can fly more than once!
+Now, arrr, arrr, matey, we'll see if it can fly more than once!

 T' motor mount is built around t' Qwik-Switch system and I built t' rocket as described in t' instruction.
+Arrr!
 Ya scallywag!
 However, unless you actually plan t' use 38mm motors in this rocket, I'd suggest usin' a slightly longer motor mount tube (an extra inch should do it) and skip t' brittle plastic betwixt t' top o' t' motor mount tube and t' centerin' ring.

-On February 13, ya bilge rat, me hearties, 1999 at t' February ROC launch in Lucerne Dry Lake, t' Lunar Express flew for t' first time.
-Avast, me proud beauty!
-Well, blow me down!
-T' boost was straight and sure, matey, me hearties, without any uncertainty or instability on a J180.
-Avast, ya bilge rat, me proud beauty!
-I was sure that this kit was goin' t' suffer major damage on landing.
+On February 13, 1999 at t' February ROC launch in Lucerne Dry Lake, ya bilge rat, t' Lunar Express flew for t' first time.
+Begad!
+T' boost was straight and sure, shiver me timbers, without any uncertainty or instability on a J180.
+Blimey!
+I be sure that this kit was goin' t' suffer major damage on landing.
+Avast!
 Those oversized fins with t' silly pods on t' tips are just fragile.
-Ya scallywag!
-However, only one fin pod broke off, ya bilge rat, and it can easily be re-attached.
+However, me hearties, ya bilge rat, only one fin pod broke off, matey, and it can easily be re-attached.
 Ahoy!
-All in all, ya bilge rat, ya bilge rat, a successful flight!
+All in all, arrr, a successful flight!

-This time, t' rocket didn't survive as well as on its first flight: separation!
-T' tail section came down on t' parachute with only two pods broken off, me hearties, but t' nose and body section came down without a parachute and t' body tube pretty well smashed.
+This time, me hearties, t' rocket didn't survive as well as on its first flight: separation!
+T' tail section came down on t' parachute with only two pods broken off, but t' nose and body section came down without a parachute and t' body tube pretty well smashed.

-Well, arrr, ya bilge rat, me bucko, ultimately it was me own fault.
-Begad!
+Well, matey, ya bilge rat, ultimately it was me own fault.
+Ahoy!
+I should have known nay t' use t' P.M.L.
 Blimey!
-I should have known nay t' use t' P.M.L.
-Ya scallywag!
+Begad! elastic band, arrr, especially after I had this same failure on me P.M.L.
 Avast, me proud beauty!
-Blimey! elastic band, especially after I had this same failure on me P.M.L.
+Begad!
 Bull Dog.
-Avast, me proud beauty!
+Arrr!
 But, t' P.M.L.
+Arrr!
 Arrr! elastic looks strong!
-Interestingly, shiver me timbers, on me Bull Dog t' elastic broke where it was tied around a quick link, but on t' Lunar Express it just broke in t' middle.
+Interestingly, on me Bull Dog t' elastic broke where it be tied around a quick link, but on t' Lunar Express it just broke in t' middle.

 comment Post a Comment